Shruti733/Election_Analysis/README.md

 ![Total_votes](Images_analysis/Total_votes.png)

-### Breakdown of the number of votes and the percentage of total votes for each county in the precinct
+- Breakdown of the number of votes and the percentage of total votes for each county in the precinct:

 We used the following logic to compute the number of votes and percentage of votes for each county in the precinct: